 Online teaching and learning tools streamline the submission process for both students and instructors.
 They reduce the risk of human and digital error and help instructors tackle distance learning challenges.

 Grading tools, like Crowdmark, offer instructors a safe and organized space to collect assignments from students throughout the school year, not just for online courses.
 Using these tools, instructors can easily read submissions, apply and record grades, provide meaningful feedback, and track their students’ progress.
 There’s no need for crowded inboxes, saving hundreds of files, or searching for the elusive missing attachment.

 Online educational tools are also beneficial to students feeling a lack of transparency when submitting an assignment via email, providing them with precise deadlines and submission instructions.
 Additionally, students can confirm when their project is submitted successfully and ensure that they never miss a deadline, unintentionally or otherwise.

-Why stick with an archaic, disorganized method when you can level-up your teaching skills?
 While email submissions are still viable for some instructors, we highly recommend trying a distance learning tool like Crowdmark.
 Crowdmark endeavours to assist educators with all their teaching and grading needs.